jesse-soares/todos-api/README.md

 ### Test suite

-RSpec, FactoryGirl, Shoulda Matchers, Faker and Database Cleaner
+Gems used: RSpec, FactoryGirl, Shoulda Matchers, Faker and Database Cleaner

 To run the test: